The Circles - Book Two - Chapter 6 - The Clerk

 "Elfhild," she stated plainly.
 It seemed that all the men of Mordor with whom she had ever spoken wanted to know that same question.

 With a neat hand, the young man made a few marks in a record book, and then recorded the same information in another volume.
-The girls watched the movement of his skilled hand with great curiosity.
+The sisters watched the movement of his skilled hand with great curiosity.
 They had seldom seen anyone write, and so his motions were quite mysterious to them, an arcane art of which they knew nothing.

 "The runes for your name, Elfhild."
 The clerk turned the book around and showed the page to the twins.
 "They are written in the runic script of Mordor."